yangyang14641/ParallelProgrammingCourse/README.md

   * Example codes of my Lectures on HPC to Prof. Shan Tang's group.

-  * We Gratefully Acknowledge Associate Prof. Hua-shan Yu from School of Electronics Engineering and Computer Science Peking University for his help both in course and final project.
+  * We Gratefully Acknowledge Associate Prof. Hua-shan Yu from School of Electronics Engineering and Computer Science at Peking University for his help both in course and final project.

 2. Reference Material's Programs
   * Peter Pacheco's Book (An introduction to Parallel Programming)'s Materials.
 Codes of each chapter.